LitPreet/youtubeClone/README.md

 This is a fully functional youtube clone which is made using vanilla javascript.

-By using this I got to learn how to implement Api's in real world projects.
+By using this I have got to learn how to implement Api's in real world projects.

 <a href = "https://youtube-89.netlify.app/">Live Demo</a>